spearheadsys/check_mk-documentation/intro.rst

 influence on when this result is sent.
 Furthermore a passive check may not send a result during a specified time-frame and the monitoring server can raise an alarm at that point.

+Now that we've got that out of the way let's take a look at the Check_MK architecture.